SpardaMarco/Tactigon/README.md

 ```
 *board.pl*

-During the game, the move input is validated using the **ask_move/2** predicate, which asks the user for a two pairs of coordinates and reads the input.
+During the game, the move input is validated using the **ask_move/2** predicate, which asks the user for two pairs of coordinates and reads the input.
 During the process, there are error messages and a possibility to cancel the move input.
 To get the coordinates, the predicate **get_move_input/1** is used, which asks for coordinates in the format X-Y and reads the input:
 ```prolog
 % get_move_input(-Coordinates)
 % Reads a move from user input, in format X-Y, and unifies it with Coordinates